-The term lime mudstone is used here to describe the mud-supported limestone which is composed mainly of micrite with fossil fragments range from 1-9% of the rock.
-The lime mudstone is usually overlain by either wackestone or packstone forming a base of an emergence cycle (Khalifa, 1996).
-In the rocks of the lower unit of the Drunka Formation outcropping at El-Zarabi section, this microfacies is recorded in three beds with a thickness ranges from 0.5-1.5 m (Fig.2A).
-It rock is yellowish grey to grey, very hard and massive.
-This microfacies is also recorded in the rocks of the upper unit of the Drunka Formation outcropping at El-Zarabi section (0.5-5 m) (Fig.3B).
-It reaches about 5 m at the topmost part of Ismail Bey section (Fig.3) and it forms the main bulk of this unit at Gebel Gibeil section with a total thickness of about 22.5 m (about 45% of the total thickness of the unit) (Fig.4).
-The lime mudstone of the upper unit of the Drunka Formation is represented by white, chalky, fine-grained, poorly fossiliferous, thin laminated limestones, which are sometimes cracked with finely crystalline calcite.
+The term "lime mudstone" is used here to describe the mud-supported limestones which is composed mainly of micrite with fossil fragments range from 1-9% of the rock.
+The lime mudstone microfacies of the Drunka Formation is usually overlain by either wackestone or packstone microfacies forming a base of an emergence cycle (Khalifa, 1996).
+In the rocks of the lower unit of the Drunka Formation outcropping at El-Zarabi section, this microfacies is recorded in three beds with a thickness ranges from 0.5-1.5 m (Fig.3A).
+This rock is yellowish grey to grey, very hard and massive.
+This microfacies is also recorded in the rocks of the upper unit of the Drunka Formation outcropped at El-Zarabi section (0.5-5 m) (Fig.3B).
+It reaches about 5 m at the topmost part of Ismail Bey section (Fig.4) and it forms the main bulk of this unit at Gebel Gibeil section with a total thickness of about 22.5 m (about 45% of the total thickness of the unit at this section) (Fig.5).
+The lime mudstone of the upper unit of the Drunka Formation (Fig.4) and it forms the main bulk of the unit at this section (Fig.4).

-Petrographically, the lime mudstone is mainly composed of micrite and microspars that formed by the aggrading neomorphism.
-The are represented by randomly distributed skeletal particles of bioclasts (up to

-5.5%) of bivalvia, echinoderms, foraminifera, green algae, bryozoa and nummulites (2.5%) (PI.2A).
+Petrographically, the lime mudstone is mainly composed of micrite and microspars created by the aggrading neomorphism.
+The allochems form about up to 9% of the rock and they are represented by randomly distributed skeletal particles of bioclasts (up to 5.5%) of bivalvia, echinoderms, foraminifera, green algae, bryozoa and nummulites (2.5%) (Pl.2A).
 These allochems are commonly recrystallized to sparry calcite crystals.
+The micritic matrix of the rock is partly recrystallized to microspars.
+Iron oxides patches occur in the micritic matrix as sporadic red spots.
+In some cases, the micrite is transversed by some veinlets that filled with sparry calcite indicating the late diagenetic dissolution and precipitation in fractures.
+These fractures are filled by the blocky calcite mosaics to show an indication about the formation from meteoric waters at a late diagenetic stage (Moore, 1989).
+The crystal size of these calcites is usually proportional to the width of the fractures.